Scholarships and Awards

 2023: Samantha Clune, MBA Accounting

-• Dawn DiStefano Business and Marketing Scholarship
+• The Dawn DiStefano Business and Marketing Scholarship

 The criterion for the scholarship is as follows:

-• all sophomore or juniors majoring in management or marketing are eligible.
+• All sophomore or juniors majoring in management or marketing are eligible.

 Consideration will be given to: